lightninglabs/faraday/accounting/docs.md

 Known Omissions:
 - Remote peers may push balance to our node as part of the funding flow.
 This amount is not currently included in these reports.

+### Channel Close
+Channel close entries represent the on chain close of a channel.

+- Amount: The amount that was paid out to us immediately on channel close.
+- TxID: The on chain transaction ID for the channel close.
+- Reference: The channel close transaction ID.
+- Note: A note indicating the type of channel close, and who initiated it.

+Known Omissions:
+- If our balance is encumbered behind a timelock, or in an unresolved htlc, it will not be paid out as part of this transaction and must be resolved by follow up on chain transactions.
+- The fees paid to close channels that we initiated are not currently recorded, this is because balances are taken from the funding output rather than being supplied by the wallet.